EveHQ-Team/EveHQ-NG/documents/user-login.use-case.md

 * The application user is created.
 * The user is not authenticated yet.

+## Post-conditions

-* The user authentication is required.
+- The user successfully authenticated.

 ## Normal scenario

+1. Check if the user should authenticate before access to the user data.
+2. The user should authenticate.
-1. The application opens the Login screen with the application user name and a field to input the password.
+3. SUD opens the Login screen with the application user name and a field to input the password.
-2. User enters the password.
+4. User enters the password.
-3. SUD verifies the password.
+5. SUD verifies the password.
-4. Password is correct.
-SUD starts the [UC001.
-Application Startup use case](application-startup.use-case.md).
+6. Password is correct.
-5. The use case ends.
+7. The use case returns that the user successfully authenticated.
+The use case ends.

 ## Alternative scenarios

+### A1.1.
+The user shouldn't authenticate.

+1. The use case continues from the step 7.

-A4.1.
-The password entered isn't correct.
+### A4.1.
+The entered password isn't correct.

 1. SUD displays an error message.
-2. The use case continues from the step 2.
+2. The use case continues from the step 4.